leeroyhannover/DeBCR/README.md

 **DeBCR** is an open-source project and is licensed under [MIT license](LICENSE).

-For more details on implementaion and benchmarks please see our preprint (***to be released soon***):
- Li R., Yushkevich A., Chu X., Kudryashev M., Yakimovich A. Denoising, Deblurring, and optical Deconvolution for cryo-ET and light microscopy with a physics-informed deep neural network DeBCR. *in submission*, 2024.

  For the installation/usage questions please write to the [Issue Tracker](https://github.com/leeroyhannover/DeBCR/issues).

 ## Contents